 Preliminary Layout Acceptance (PLA)

 PLA approval times vary depending on many factors including; the scale and complexity of your project, how thoroughly your application is prepared, and the number of applications in the system.
-Generally speaking, it takes approximately 8 weeks from application submission to receiving PLA.
+Currently, it takes approximately 4-6 months from complete application submission to receiving PLA.